Power to the People (box set)

 Power to the People is a box set by John Lennon and Yoko Ono released on 10 October 2025 through Mercury Records.
-The box showcase Lennon and Ono’s historic 1972 One to One concerts at Madison Square Garden, New York City.
+The box showcases Lennon and Ono's historic 1972 One to One concerts at Madison Square Garden, New York City.

-The project received general favorable reviews, although it was criticized for the absence of the song "Woman Is the Nigger of the World",contained in the original live album Some Time in New York City.
-Commercially the box charted in severals internationals charts, including top-ten debut on German Album Chart.
+The project received generally favorable reviews, although it was criticized for the absence of the song "Woman Is the Nigger of the World" contained in the original album Some Time in New York City.
+Commercially, the box charted in several international charts including a top-ten debut on the German Album Chart.

 Description

-The box set included 9 CDs, 3 Blu-rays and a 204-page book and 31 live tracks from Lennon and Ono's two sets at the One to One Concert backed by the Plastic Ono Band, Elephant's Memory and special guests at Madison Square Garden, New York City, on 30 August 1972, and featuring 92 bonus tracks.
+The box set includes 9 CDs, 3 Blu-rays, a 204-page book, and 31 live tracks from Lennon and Ono's two sets at the One to One Concert backed by the Plastic Ono Band, Elephant's Memory and special guests at Madison Square Garden, New York City, on 30 August 1972.
+It features 92 bonus tracks.

+The album is also available in one and two disc CD editions, containing just the concerts.

 Critical reception

 The project received generally favorable reviews by critics.
 On review aggregator Metacritic, Power to the People (box set) received a score of 75 out of 100 based on 5 reviews.

-In a positive review Tom Doyle of Mojo reported that "the reworkings of the original studio tracks that are the main draw here, and a great example of what these box sets do best: rescuing cultural artefacts, carefully restoring them and illuminating them from new and fascinating angles".
-Stephen Thomas Erlewine of Pitchfork described the box as a "a vivid document of that brief period when Lenon and Ono reinvented themselves as radicals".
+In a positive review Tom Doyle of Mojo reported that "the reworkings of the original studio tracks that are the main draw here, and a great example of what these box sets do best: rescuing cultural artifacts, carefully restoring them and illuminating them from new and fascinating angles".
+Stephen Thomas Erlewine of Pitchfork described the box as a "a vivid document of that brief period when Lennon and Ono reinvented themselves as radicals".

-In a mixed review by David Quantick of Loudersound wrote that "once you strip away the flim and the flam, you are left with some reasonably good live music, some intriguing demos arguably the best material" and Some Time in New York City, "an album that suffers from being terrible and the omission of its one great song "Woman Is the Nigger of the World", whose title means it has been excised from the album."
+In a mixed review by David Quantick of Loudersound : "once you strip away the flim and the flam, you are left with some reasonably good live music, some intriguing demos arguably the best material" and Some Time in New York City, "an album that suffers from being terrible and the omission of its one great song "Woman Is the Nigger of the World", whose title means it has been excised from the album."